bruno192000/Work-Day-scheduler/README.md

  <img src="./Web capture_31-5-2021_19306_.jpeg" alt="Failed to load picture"></a>

  ## <h2 id="Future"><i> Future of schedule</i></h2>
  <p>Again, as you might see theres some mistakes that I plan to fix while i'm getting more experience.
-If you want to try it, just click <a href="" target="_blank">here</p>
+If you want to try it, just click <a href="https://bruno192000.github.io/Work-Day-scheduler/" target="_blank">here</p>

  ## <h2 id="contact"><i>Contact information</i></h2>
 <p> As always, you'll find 3 ways to contact me:</p>